 It seems that one of the core issues of the problem is that the general public often knows very little about why it should trust scientists, and how much work and care go into establishing scientific claims.

-This GYA working group, which started as an Incubator in January 2018, starts from the belief that by better explaining how science actually works, and by showing some of the faces behind the anonymous façade of “science”, trust can be regained.
+Members of the Trust in (Young) Scientists working group believe that by better explaining how science actually works, and by showing some of the faces behind the anonymous facade of science, public trust in science can be reinforced.

 N/A

-In 2022/23, the group will continue to promote the SCISO Project and its outcomes, e.g. through interactive webinars based on the SCISO videos, or at partner organisations’ events (e.g. New Einstein Forum, TWAS, UN General Assembly Science Summit).
+In 2024/25, the group will continue to promote the SCISO Project and its outcomes, e.g. through interactive webinars based on the SCISO videos, or at partner organisations’ events.

-They are also planning to organise a workshop on science communication at the 2023 GYA Annual General Meeting, and to collaborate with the GYA Science Advice group where relevant.
+They are also planning to collaborate with the GYA Science Advice group where relevant, and on aspects relating to Science Diplomacy in particular.

-As part of a project on “Trust on Climate and Environmental Science”, group members conducted a systematic literature review and ran an online survey; the dissemination of any findings will happen in 2023.
+As part of a project on “Trust in Climate and Environmental Science”, group members conducted a systematic literature review and ran an online survey; the dissemination of any findings will happen in the second half of 2024.

 In May 2023, group co-leads organised a GYA-internal online discussion about Trust in Science Advice together with the GYA Science Advice working group.
 A brief report and some slides are here.